Ak1t0-Dev/Ak1t0-Dev.gitub.io/about/dom.md

     console.log(document.body); // body
 ```

-This navigation that the node tree using node relationships is called "DOM navigation".
-However, it is more pratical to get access to elements that have class or id.
+This navigation of the node tree using node relationships is called "DOM navigation".
+However, it is more practical to get access to elements that have a class or id.
 Use getElement or querySelector methods to achieve it.

 **・using getElement methods**
 ```Javascript